 Now, Sapire is back on the scene with a new personal blender, and it’s not your ordinary kitchen gadget.
 I was lucky enough to receive a sample of the Beast Blender to try out and I loved it.
 It worked seamlessly with my thick morning smoothie and was super easy to clean.
 You can find my full review towards the end of this piece.

-Beast B10+ Health Blender: More Than a Pretty Face?
+The Specs: The Beast B10+ Health Blender Is More Than a Pretty Face

 The beautiful cylindrical shape is complemented by soft, uniform ripples that elevate its design beyond your classic personal blender.
 It’s made with powerful pulsing technology inside that blends together all your ingredients smoothly, jam-packing the nutrients into a liquid that’s easy to sip on the go.
 And speaking of on-the-go, the blender also doubles as a hydration bottle with the flip of a lid, so you can take your healthy smoothies anywhere you wish.
 The blender also comes with a small infuser that you can insert into your bottle and use to add flavor to water throughout the day.